PatBStream/ai-local-llm-chat-with-qif-csv-pandasai/README.md

 # AI Local LLM Chat with QIF/CSV via PandasAI

+Background:  A locally hosted website using Docker and your LLM, to "chat" with your QIF/CSV files.

 This repository contains a minimal FastAPI backend and Streamlit user interface for chatting with data contained in CSV or QIF files.
 It uses the [PandasAI](https://pypi.org/project/pandasai/#description) library and a local language model served by [Ollama](https://ollama.com/) to answer questions about your data without relying on external services.

 **Key features**